trapperdot00/rubiks/README.md

 To allow moves on arbitrarily sized cubes, a new notation must be specified: an **axis**, an **offset** from the origin, and the **direction** of the rotation.

 - **Axis:** one of the axes in the 3D coordinate space: **x**, **y**, or **z**.
-- **Offset:** a nonnegative integer that specifies the splice (row or column) to rotate.
-Its value is the distance from the origin.
+- **Offset:** a nonnegative integer that specifies the slice (row or column) to rotate.
+Its value is the layer's distance from the origin.
 - **Origin:** The subcube that is found at the cube's leftmost column, lowest row, at the closest position.
 Its position doesn't change.
-- **Direction:** a boolean flag that specifies whether to rotate the selected splice in a clockwise or a counter-clockwise direction.
+- **Direction:** a boolean flag that specifies whether to rotate the selected slice in a clockwise or a counter-clockwise direction.
 By default, it is set to **false**, meaning that rotation is done in a clockwise manner.

 ### Writing format